Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: S_3 Quantum Double Phase in the S_3 Enlarged HGW String-Net Model

-In the enlarged HGW string-net model, the \(S_{3}\) lattice gauge field couples to the eight types of \(D(S_{3})\) anyons, denoted as\(A,B,C,D,E,F,G,H\), which are the matter fields residing in plaquettes.
-Because \(S_{3}\) is non-Abelian, several types of anyons are \emph{non-Abelian}, each occupying a multi-dimensional internal gauge space, analogous to the colour spaces of quarks\cite{Iguchi1997,Guruswamy1999a,Barkeshli2013,Hu2013,Li2018,Li2019a}.
-Nevertheless, standard TQFTs overlook the internal gauge dofs because they treat each anyon as a structureless simple object in a modular tensor category.
-For a generic $J$-type anyon in a plaquette, its internal basis states are labeled by a pair $(p, \alpha)$.
+In the enlarged HGW string-net model, the \(S_{3}\) lattice gauge field couples to the eight anyon types of \(D(S_{3})\): \(A,B,C,D,E,F,G,H\), which are the matter fields residing in plaquettes.
+Because \(S_{3}\) is nonabelian, type $C,D,E,F,G$, and $H$ anyons are \emph{nonabelian}, each occupying a multi-dimensional internal gauge space\cite{Iguchi1997,Guruswamy1999a,Barkeshli2013,Hu2013,Li2018,Li2019a}, analogous to quark colour spaces.
+But standard TQFTs overlook the internal gauge dofs because they treat each anyon as a structureless simple object in a modular tensor category.
+For a certain type $J$ anyon in a plaquette, its internal basis states are labeled by a pair $(p, \alpha)$.
 Here, \(p\in S_3\) is the \textbf{flux type} that sources the gauge curvature in the plaquette via the magnetic Gauss law, which dictates a commensurate gauge-field configuration on the tail in the plaquette.
-A flux type $p$ may have an associated charge space, spanned by the label \(1\le\alpha\le{\tt dim}\text{(Charge space)}\).
-In the current example, a charge space is a in fact representation space of \(S_{3}\).
-Abelian anyons only have a unique flux type \(p\) and one-dimensional charge space, while a non-Abelian anyon may admit several fluxes and/or a multi-dimensional charge space.
+A flux type $p$ may have an associated charge space, spanned by the label \(1\le\alpha\le{\tt dim}\text{(charge space)}\).
+In the current example, a charge space is a representation space of \(S_{3}\).
+Abelian anyons only have a unique flux type \(p\) and one-dimensional charge space, while a nonabelian anyon may admit several fluxes and/or multi-dimensional charge spaces.
 Such internal spaces transform covariantly under local gauge transformations \cite{zhao2025c}.
+Table \ref{tab:anyon species} records the 8 $D(S_3)$ anyon types, their fluxes, and charges.